We are very pleased to announce the premiere of Looking Glass restoration on NET.

 Since 1993, EC-135 Looking Glass has been awaiting restoration.

-The aircraft will be restored inside-and-out, to the configuration of that last mission in 1990.
+The aircraft is being restored inside-and-out, to the configuration of that last mission in 1990.
 The Looking Glass aircraft display will feature exhibits with lessons in American history.

 The lessons will include oral histories of the men and women who served, artifact displays, and lesson plans so the thousands of youth that visit the museum annually will learn about one of the most important missions in American history.